 Some experts deduce that this surprising outcome is probably due to the fact that stenting fixes only one coronary artery blockage at a time, while drug therapy affects all arteries.

 Other research has suggested that the over-stenting problem is not isolated to a few overzealous cardiologists, like the industry poster boy Mark Midei, now relieved of his license to practice medicine in Maryland.
-He was famously celebrated by his stent manufacturing pals at Abbott Labs for implanting a record 31 of their stents in one single day at St. Joseph’s Hospital in Towson.
+He was once famously celebrated with an expensive roast whole pig feast by his stent manufacturing pals at Abbott Labs for implanting a record 31 of their stents in one single day at St. Joseph’s Hospital in Towson.